-The 65th Legislative Assembly approved an appropriation to provide funding to enhance the quality and quantity of sexual assault nurse examiner services available to victims of sexual assault.
+The 66th Legislative Assembly appropriated $250,000 to the Office of Attorney General to fund grant awards for enhancing the quality and quantity of forensic nurse examiner services available to victims of assault.
 Funds will be awarded through a competitive process to organizations that are able to demonstrate involvement in providing services related to sexual assault victims, in coordination with state and local governments.

 Eligible Program Participants

-Grant funds can be disbursed only to a political subdivision.
+Grant funds can only be disbursed through a political subdivision partnering with non-government programs.

 - For purposes of the grant, a political subdivision is defined as a county, township, park district, school district, city, and any other unit of local government which is created either by statute or by the Constitution of North Dakota for local government or other public purposes.